SkipLabs/skip/www/docs/client.md

 # Client connections

 Clients can subscribe to updates from a reactive service using the widely-available [server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) protocol, or make synchronous read requests for specific data.
-This means that Skip clients are thin and lightweight: all major browsers implement the requisite `EventSource` interface, and other types of clients can easily implement parsers for the simple text-based protocol.
+This means that Skip clients are thin and lightweight: the JavaScript `EventSource` interface is widely implemented, and other types of clients can easily implement parsers for the simple text-based protocol.

-Note that this page describes mechanisms for front-end clients or non-Skip systems to access the outputs of a Skip service; to communicate among Skip services it is both simpler and more efficient to use [external dependencies](todo: docusaurus link).
+Note that this page describes mechanisms for front-end clients or non-Skip systems to access the outputs of a Skip service; to communicate among Skip services it is both simpler and more efficient to use [external dependencies](externals.md).

-By design, client code does not need to import or reason about the internal details of Skip reactive services; this page abstracts over those details, but for completeness's sake we provide a simple explanatory example [below](todo: intrapage link to "Example web service configuration") of a backend service which can support such clients.
+By design, client code does not need to import or reason about the internal details of Skip reactive services; this page abstracts over those details, but for completeness's sake we provide a simple explanatory example [below](client.md#example-web-service-configuration) of a backend service which can support such clients.

 ## Event Streams

 Clients of reactive services can opt to receive pushed data updates using HTTP server-sent events.

-The simplest way to see the data that your client will receive is to use `curl`, e.g. `curl -LN http://reactive.service.hostname/my_resource/foo` to stream from `my_resource` with parameter `foo`, which will produce output like the following:
+The simplest way to see the data that your client will receive is to use `curl`, e.g. `curl -LN http://reactive.service.hostname/my_resource/foo` to stream from `my_resource` with parameter `foo`, which will produce output like the following for the example service [below](client.md#example-web-service-configuration):

 ```
 event: init